 GPB Partners With Bright By Text To Provide Free Childhood Resources To Parents and Caregivers

-GPB Education is once again amplifying its services for parents and caregivers as the state faces challenges brought about by COVID-19.
-GPB is partnering with Bright By Text, a service that provides free childhood education and development tools, along with community resources, directly to smartphones.
+GPB Education is once again amplifying its services for parents and caregivers.
+GPB and United Way of Greater Atlanta are partnering with Bright By Text, a service that provides free childhood education and development tools, along with community resources, directly to smartphones.
 Parents and caregivers can sign up by texting GPB to 274448 or by filling out this form.

 Bright By Text subscribers can choose to receive texts in English or Spanish.
 The free service includes two to four text messages per week with links to tips, videos and related developmental resources based on a child's age.
 Subscribers can stop the text messages at any time.
 The nonprofit Bright By Text partners with trusted national expert resources like PBS, Vroom, Sesame Street, and the U.S. Centers for Disease Control and Prevention to deliver expert-approved resources.